-Course Director: Paul Pfaffinger

-Patient Safety: MBPSA-MAIN

-The goal of this course is to prepare learners with the foundational knowledge necessary to understand the context, key principles and competencies associated with the discipline of patient safety in the delivery of healthcare services.

-Course Director: Anne Gill

-Patient, Physician and Society (PPS) 1-2: MBPP1-MAIN, MBPP2-MAIN

-The goals of this course are to provide students with basic interviewing, physical examination and medical communication skills; allow students to correlate anatomy and physiology with normal physical exam findings in ambulatory patients; reinforce the fundamental values of medical professionalism; and to help students view the broader context of health care using the relationship-centered care and integrated interviewing models.

-Credits: MBPP1 (3.25) MBPP2 (4.0) Course Director: Alicia Kowalchuk

-Patient, Physician and Society (PPS) 3: MBPP3-MAIN

-The goals of this course are to continue to develop patient-centered interviewing skills to obtain a complete history; correlate pathophysiology learned in the morning classes with abnormal physical findings on hospitalized patients; and to inculcate altruistic and compassionate patient care.

-Course Director: Anita Kusnoor
+Patient Safety: MBPSA-MAIN The goal of this course is to prepare learners with the foundational knowledge necessary to understand the context, key principles and competencies associated with the discipline of patient safety in the delivery of healthcare services.
+Additionally, students will learn to recognize weaknesses in our medical system that can lead to patient safety events and will be empowered to promote a culture of safety in the clinical environment.
+Credits: 0.75 Course Co-Directors: Anne Gill, Dr. P.H., M.S., R.N. and Cara Lye, M.D.
+Patient, Physician and Society (PPS) 1-2: MBPP1-MAIN, MBPP2-MAIN The goals of this course are to provide students with basic interviewing, physical examination and medical communication skills; allow students to correlate anatomy and physiology with normal physical exam findings in ambulatory patients; reinforce the fundamental values of medical professionalism; and to help students view the broader context of health care using the relationship-centered care and integrated interviewing models.
+Credits: MBPP1 (3.25) MBPP2 (4.0) Course Director: Alicia Kowalchuk, D.O.
+Patient, Physician and Society (PPS) 3: MBPP3-MAIN The goals of this course are to continue to develop patient-centered interviewing skills to obtain a complete history; correlate pathophysiology learned in the morning classes with abnormal physical findings on hospitalized patients; and to inculcate altruistic and compassionate patient care.
+Credits: 2.75 Course Director: Anita Kusnoor, M.D.
+Renal: MBRNL-MAIN The goals of this course are to provide an introduction to clinical nephrology: specifically the pathophysiology, diagnosis, treatment, and management of abnormalities in electrolytes and acid base, glomerulonephritis, kidney histology, acute kidney injury and chronic kidney disease, in adults and children.
+The learner will learn how dialysis and transplantation has shaped public policy.
+Utilizing common clinical scenarios and case-based group activity facilitate the transition from classroom to bedside.
+Credits: 1.75 Course Director: Rajeev Raghavan, M.D.

-Baylor College of Medicine

-School of Medicine 2016-2017 Course Catalog

-Renal: MBRNL-MAIN

-The goals of this course are to provide introduction to clinical nephrology: specifically, abnormalities in electrolytes and acid base, glomerulonephritis, acute kidney injury and chronic kidney disease, in adults and children.

-Course Director: Rajeev Raghavan

-Respiratory: MBRSP-MAIN

-The goals of this course are to provide the fundamentals for understanding the pathophysiology of common respiratory diseases; provide an understanding and knowledge of the pertinent history, clinical exam findings, and diagnostic clinical testing/strategies utilized for common respiratory diseases; provide an understanding and knowledge of the principles of pulmonary medicine and treatment strategies; and to reinforce the application of and integration of clinical findings to diagnostic differentials and treatment for pulmonary diseases to prepare the learner to transition from the classroom to the clinical setting.
+Respiratory: MBRSP-MAIN The goal of this course is to provide the fundamentals for understanding the pathophysiology of common respiratory diseases.
+By the end of the course, students will be able to: correlate history,, clinical exam findings, and diagnostic clinical testing/strategies in order to form a differential diagnosis for common respiratory diseases; evaluate pathological images to diagnose respiratory disorders; and summarize pharmacological and non-pharmacological management options for common respiratory disorders.
+Credits: 1.75 Course Director: Kanta Velamuri, M.B.B.S.

-Course Director: Suryakanta Velamuri

-Transition to Clinical Rotations: MBITC-MAIN

-The goal of this course is to facilitate the transition of second-year Baylor medical students from the basic sciences to the clinical years.
+Transition to Clinical Rotations: MBITC-MAIN The goal of this course is to facilitate the transition of second-year Baylor medical students from the basic sciences to the clinical years.
 The goal is to provide basic skills and information to allow students to readily participate in patient care.
 At the end of the course, second-year students will be able to describe effective studying strategies for clinical rotations; demonstrate how to glove and gown using sterile technique; maintain sterile environment in the OR; navigate the EMR to find pertinent information; manage commonly described interpersonal and intrateam stressors on the wards; understand what is expected on a typical day on the wards for a given clerkship and how to succeed as a ward clerk; compose a SOAP note; and to discriminate between appropriate and inappropriate types of public disclosure concerning clinical experiences.

-Credit: 1

-Course Director: Erica Hubenthal and Teena Hadvani
+Credit: 1 Course Co-Directors: Meghan McClure, M.D. and Teena Hadvani, M.D.